ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 == Changelog ==

+= 5.30.9 (22-November-2023) =
+* Enhancement: Better input sanitization for a more predictable output
+* Enhancement: Misc performance improvements

+= 5.30.8 (21-November-2023) =
+* [Enhancement](https://wordpress.org/support/topic/yarpp-shows-me-the-same-related-posts/): Adds ability to set sort order to Random from the YARPP Admin UI

 = 5.30.7 (20-November-2023) =
 * Tested on WordPress 6.4
 * [Bugfix] Fixes PHP 8.2 warnings that were filling up server logs